South Bend, Indiana

 Eviction Hotspots

-Eviction Hotspot data will be updated quarterly.
+Eviction Hotspot data are updated semi-annually.

-The geography of changes in eviction filings
+The geography of eviction filings

 St. Joseph County is divided into 75 census tracts.
-In each of those tracts, we map the number of eviction filings over the last four weeks.
+In each of those tracts, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 1. Eviction filing data for St. Joseph County were collected by LSC.
 Historical averages cover the years 2016-2019.